testcontainers/testcontainers-java/docs/usage/properties.md

 > **kafka.container.image = confluentinc/cp-kafka**
 > Used by KafkaContainer

+## Customizing ryuk resource reaper
+> **ryuk.container.image = quay.io/testcontainers/ryuk:0.2.2**
+> The resource reaper is responsible for container removal and automatic cleanup of dead containers at JVM shutdown
+> **ryuk.container.privileged = false**
+> In some environments ryuk must be started in privileged mode to work properly (--privileged flag)

 Testcontainers uses public Docker images to perform different actions like startup checks, VNC recording and others.
 Some companies disallow the usage of Docker Hub, but you can override `*.image` properties with your own images from your private registry to workaround that.